wess/zenoscript/site/docs/examples/basic.md

 # Basic Examples

 Learn the fundamentals of Zenoscript with these beginner-friendly examples.
+All examples shown here are fully implemented and working in Zenoscript 0.1.5.

 ## Hello World